JetBrains/guide/site/java/tutorials/getting-started-intellij-idea/understanding-code/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OIJLa6rixdM" >
 </iframe>

-Sometimes it's helpful to know the type of a parameter in your code when it's not immediately apparent to you.
+Sometimes it's helpful to know the type of parameter in your code when it's not immediately apparent to you.
 You can do this with <kbd>⌃⇧P</kbd> (macOS) / <kbd>Ctrl+Shift+P</kbd> (Windows/Linux) to get the type information.
 This is another tool in your kit when it comes to understanding what some code does.

 ## Analysing Your Data Flow